abrennec/sose20_cc2/02_ofApp/assignments/readme.md

 Check out the code folder in the repository.
 Inside of it, you'll find two erroneous sketches

-- **myRomanticSketch**, which got broken after the screencast and needs fixing; building results in 3 linker errors.
+- **myRomanticSketch**, which got broken after the screencast and needs fixing; building results in 3 linker errors and 1 compiler issue.
 - **myStridePatternSketch**, which is even worse and contains several compile-time (4 issues need to be fixed) and linker errors (1 issue needs to be fixed).

 Your task is to: